bayareala8s/training/non-technical/product/README.md

    - What methodologies do you use to ensure continuous integration and delivery?

-Certainly!
 Here are comprehensive answers to the question, "What methodologies do you use to ensure continuous integration and delivery?":

 ### Answer 1:
 **Automated Testing:**